sv3nd/sparkProjectTemplate.g8/README.md

 sbt new sv3nd/sparkProjectTemplate.g8
 ```

+And specify values when prompted for the template variables.

+The version of the project is handled by the [sbt-git](https://github.com/sbt/sbt-git) plugin, so it's expecting you to `git init` the project as soon as it's created.

 See also the README.md on the generated project for more instructions on how to build and use it.

 ## Related